-

 COURSE HIGHLIGHTS

-In short, HITEC 2023 will feature a detailed illustration of the optimal techniques to enhance endoscopic skills for the management of various luminal and pancreatico-biliary diseases, and concurrently introducing advanced and novel procedures/techniques to endoscopists, trainees and endoscopy nurses and technicians from around the world.
+In short, HITEC 2025 will feature a detailed illustration of the optimal techniques to enhance endoscopic skills for the management of various luminal and pancreatico-biliary diseases, and concurrently introducing advanced and novel procedures/techniques to trainees, fellows, endoscopy nurses and technicians from around the world.
 We look forward to your participation.

 Course Director